richmahn/en_tn/3jn/front/intro.md

 #### What is the Book of 3 John about? ####

-John writes this letter to a believer named Gaius.
-He addresses Gaius as a friend and instructs him to be hospitable to Christian brothers who are traveling through his area.
+John wrote this letter to a believer named Gaius.
+He instructed Gaius to be hospitable to fellow believers who were traveling through his area.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "3 John" or "Third John."
 Or they may choose a clearer title, such as "The Third Letter from John" or "The Third Letter John Wrote."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of 3 John? ####

-The letter of 3 John was written by the Apostle John near the end of his life.
-John does not identify himself as the author, but instead calls himself "the elder" (1:1).
+The letter does not give the reader the name of the author.
+The author only identified himself as "the elder" (1:1).
+The letter was probably written by the Apostle John near the end of his life.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What is hospitality? ####

-Hospitality was an important concept in the ancient Near East.
+Hospitality was an important concept in the Ancient Near East.
 It was important to be friendly towards a foreigner or outsiders and provide help to them if they needed it.
-In 2 John, John discourages Christians from showing hospitality to false teachers who oppose the Christian faith.
-In 3 John, John encourages Christians to show hospitality to faithful teachers.
+In 2 John, John discouraged Christians from showing hospitality to false teachers.
+In 3 John, John encouraged Christians to show hospitality to faithful teachers.

 ## Part 3: Important Translation Issues ##

 #### How does the author use family relationships? ####

-The author uses the terms "brother" and "Gentile" in a way that can be confusing.
-The Scriptures often use the term "brothers" to refer to Jews, but in this book the term is used to refer to Christians.
-Likewise, John calls as his "children" those whom he has trained to follow Christ.
-John also uses the term "Gentile" as a way to refer to those who have no faith in Jesus.
+The author used the terms "brother" and "children" in a way that can be confusing.
+The scriptures often used the term "brothers" to refer to Jews.
+But in this letter, John used the word to refer to Christians.
+Also, John called some believers his "children."
+These are believers he taught to obey Christ.

+John also used the term "Gentile" in a way that could be confusing.
+The scriptures often used the term "Gentile" to refer to people who are not Jews.
+But in this letter, John used the word to refer to those who did not believe in Jesus.